 /

-Finding light in the dark side of the genome: CAMP4’s approach to targeting regRNA in genetic diseases
+Shedding light on the dark side of the genome: CAMP4’s approach to targeting regRNA in genetic diseases

 The “Dark Side of the Genome” refers to the 98% of our genome that does not encode proteins.
 Once considered “junk” DNA that had no purpose or function, this “Dark Side” is now known to regulate the remaining 2% of our genome that codes for proteins.

-In this article, I’ll introduce CAMP4’s approach to identifying and targeting regRNAs with our platform, and describe how our regRNA-targeting therapies treat genetic diseases.
+In this article, I’ll introduce CAMP4’s approach to identifying and targeting regRNAs using our platform, and describe how our regRNA-targeting therapies have the potential to treat genetic diseases.

 What’s happening in the neighborhood

 regRNAs are produced from DNA sequences found in the same chromosomal loop as the genes they control.
-These loops, called insulated neighborhoods, are a feature of the complex, three-dimensional structure of DNA, and thousands of them occur throughout the human genome. regRNAs tend to act locally, within their defined neighborhoods.
-While a gene can be controlled by multiple regRNAs, usually one has the greatest impact on RNA expression.
-We have developed a proprietary platform (EPICTM) to identify the most impactful regRNA for each gene.
+These loops, called insulated neighborhoods, are a feature of the complex, three-dimensional structure of DNA, and thousands of them occur throughout the human genome. regRNAs act locally, within their defined neighborhoods.
+While a gene may be controlled by multiple regRNAs, there is typically one having the greatest impact on RNA expression.
+We have developed a proprietary platform (RNA-actuating Platform, or “RAP”) to identify the most impactful regRNA for each gene.

-Depending on its sequence, a regRNA may increase or decrease expression of its target gene.
-CAMP4’s initial focus is to target specific sites on a regRNA that will increase gene expression.
-The idea is to remove the regRNA “brakes” on a disease-modulating gene and allow it to produce more than its usual share of protein.
+A regRNA may be engaged to either increase or decrease expression of its target gene; CAMP4’s initial focus is to target specific sites on a regRNA that will increase gene expression.
+This allows us to displace negative-acting factors from the regRNA complex during active transcription and effectively remove the “brakes” on the process, amplifying RNA production from the disease-associated gene.

 Boosting protein production in genetic diseases